jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 Result = PASS
 ```

-Similarly we conduct the bandwidth test which will also show PASS something similar to above  and then we confirm its installation.
-If it shows fail then there is some error in CUDA installation.
+Similarly, we conduct the bandwidth test which will also show PASS, something similar to above  and with this we confirm its installation.
+If it shows "fail" then there is some error in CUDA installation.

 ```sh
 cd ..